 Routine operations and maintenance of the proposed GBSD facilities would likely require the use of hazardous materials and generate quantities of both hazardous waste and non-hazardous waste.
-At VAFB, hazardous material and waste that may be used in operations and maintenance of the GBSD Test Program include solvents, paints, thinners, chemical-based cleaning products, pesticides, fuels, lubricants, coolants, and fuel tanks for emergency generators.
-All hazardous material and waste associated with GBSD operations and maintenance would be managed by VAFB's HazMat, in accordance with installation regulations and policies.
-These impacts would not be expected to overwhelm VAFB's capacity to manage, store, or dispose of hazardous material and waste in accordance with federal, state, and local regulations.
-The hazardous material and waste used or generated as a result of operations and maintenance for GBSD facilities are not anticipated to introduce unmitigable human health or environmental risks to VAFB.
+At VSFB, hazardous material and waste that may be used in operations and maintenance of the GBSD Test Program include solvents, paints, thinners, chemical-based cleaning products, pesticides, fuels, lubricants, coolants, and fuel tanks for emergency generators.
+All hazardous material and waste associated with GBSD operations and maintenance would be managed by VSFB's HazMat, in accordance with installation regulations and policies.
+These impacts would not be expected to overwhelm VSFB's capacity to manage, store, or dispose of hazardous material and waste used or generated as a result of operations and maintenance for GBSD facilities are not anticipated to introduce unmitigable human health or environmental risks to VSFB.

-4.2.2.7 Health and Safety - VAFB
+4.2.2.7 Health and Safety - VSFB

-Impacts on health and safety from construction and demolition associated with the Proposed Action at VAFB would be similar to those discussed for HAFB in Section 4.2.1.4.1.
+Impacts on health and safety from construction and demolition associated with the Proposed Action at VSFB would be similar to those discussed for HAFB in Section 4.2.1.4.1.
 Short-term, negligible, adverse impacts on health and safety would result from construction and demolition associated with the proposed GBSD Test Program facilities and infrastructure on North Base.
 No site preparation and construction are currently planned for the Minuteman III program.

 The selected construction contractors would be required to develop a comprehensive health and safety plan containing site-specific guidance and direction to prevent or minimize potential risks, and comply with all applicable federal, state, and local safety regulations.
 For any construction areas with potential soil contamination or presence of MEC, appropriate coordination, investigations, and mitigations would occur or be implemented prior to any ground disturbance.
+Any IRP related issues need to be coordinated with the Installation Restoration Program Manager, prior to any work.
 The construction areas would be appropriately delineated and posted with access limited to construction personnel, thereby reducing the potential to impact installation personnel.
-Because the proposed construction and demolition would occur within the boundaries of VAFB, an active military installation that is not open to the public, the construction and demolition associated with the Proposed Action would not pose a safety risk to the public or off-installation areas.
+Because the proposed construction and demolition would occur within the boundaries of VSFB, an active military installation that is not open to the public, the construction and demolition areas.

-Long-term, minor, adverse impacts are anticipated at VAFB over the approximate 10-year period during which the ongoing Minuteman III test program and the proposed GBSD Test Program campus activities would be conducted in parallel.
+Long-term, minor, adverse impacts are anticipated at VSFB over the approximate 10-year period during which the ongoing Minuteman III test program and the proposed GBSD Test Program campus activities would be conducted in parallel.
 Although the extent of ICBM test support actions and numbers of personnel would increase substantially at the installation, all program-related actions would be conducted in accordance with the established health and safety policies and procedures identified in Sections 3.1.4.1 and 3.2.7.1 for the protection of onsite military personnel and contractors, and the general public.

 For the ongoing Minuteman III flight tests, public health and safety for the proposed GBSD flight tests would be ensured through the establishment of launch hazard areas and debris impact corridors; beach and access road closures (as necessary); evacuation of offshore oil rigs (as necessary); and the coordination and monitoring of train traffic passing through the installation.
 In addition, NTMs and NOTAMs would be published to warn personnel to avoid potential impact areas within established range Warning Areas off the coast, and in other international waters and airspace.
-In support of each mission, a flight safety analysis would be conducted prior to launch activities to identify and evaluate potential hazards and reduce the associated risks to a level acceptable to the 30 SW Safety Office.
+In support of each mission, a flight safety analysis would be conducted prior to launch activities to identify and evaluate potential hazards and reduce the associated risks to a level acceptable to the SLD 30 Safety Office.
 This analysis would include the application of the RCC Standard 321-17 criteria for determining debris hazard risks for each flight test.